 Though more than 50 years have passed since the College’s founding, you can find many of the original architectural elements today.
 The Sisters of Mercy constructed the original administration building in 1959 after a fundraising drive, and today, it remains a vital part of our campus life.
 Recently renovated, it houses liberal arts faculty offices, classrooms and science labs, the popular student café, fitness center, bookstore, library, business office and the president’s office.

 Although chartered in 1958 as a junior college, the original intent by Maria’s first president was for institution to become a four-year college.
-Recently this dream was realized, and under the leadership of our new president, Dr. Lea Johnson, a number of popular four-year degree programs have been developed – providing new opportunities with flexible scheduling and highly affordable education for residents of the Capital Region.
+This dream has become a reality – Maria College is offering four and two year degrees and certificates providing new opportunities with flexible scheduling and highly affordable education for residents of the Capital Region.
+Click here to view the high demand majors.